Information

 What is the probability of providing the species' whole depth range in captivity?

 It is low for minimal farming conditions, as some ponds and tanks do not cover the whole range in the wild (even if unclear for LARVAE to JUVENILES).
 It is medium for high-standard farming conditions, as other ponds overlap with the (estimated) range in the wild, but ponds deep enough for SPAWNERS are unlikely.
-Our conclusion is based on a medium amount of evidence, as (more detailed) wild information is missing for LARVAE to JUVENILES.3 Migration
+Our conclusion is based on a medium amount of evidence, as (more detailed) wild information is needed for LARVAE to JUVENILES.

 Some species undergo seasonal changes of environments for different purposes (feeding, spawning, etc.), and to move there, they migrate for more or less extensive distances.